 Single-Tap Mixer

 Single-tap mixer shower faucets have become the most commonly installed style in homes and hotels.
-This style features a single lever that can balance the input of hot and cold water as well as the flow rate.
-However, an alternate style of single-tap mixer uses separate levers for flow rate control and for temperature mixing.
+This style features a single lever for water temperature, which controls hot and cold water as well as the flow rate.
+However, an alternate style of single-tap mixer uses separate levers for flow-rate control and for temperature mixing.
 With this second style, the faucet set draws both hot and cold water into the mixer and brings levels up or down to a predetermined temperature before the water flows out of the head.

 Traditional Two-Tap Mixer